charlielidstone/dotfiles/README.md

 # dotfiles
 These configs are still a work in progress.
-Also, I'm currently switching from Ubuntu + Gnome to Arch, so the Gnome themes probably wont change any further.
+Also, I'm currently switching from Ubuntu + Gnome to Arch, so the Gnome themes probably won't change any further.

 ## Installation
 After cloning into the root directory, create a symbolic link with the `ln` command for the desired directories: